You may be able to get Income Support if you meet all the specific conditions including:

 You make a claim by printing out a claim form and filling it in.
 When you have filled in the form you can either:

 - post it to the office whose details are shown on the form, or

 - hand it in at your nearest Social Security / Jobs and Benefits office

 - Social Security / Jobs and Benefits office

 Important: The date the claim form is received in a Social Security Agency office is the date we can consider payment from - not the date you downloaded the claim form.

 Ask for a form

-You can get Income Support forms from the Social Security Agency.
+You can get Income Support forms from any Social Security / Jobs and Benefits Office.
 Contact one of their offices.